An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Splitting convergence speed: multivariate Gaussian case

 Lemma \ref{lem:KLexactWFR} shows that the change in KL decay due to splitting is, as discussed previously, entirely due to differences in covariance estimation.
 Despite the considerable difference in structure of $C_\gamma$ vs $Q_\gamma$ or $P_\gamma$ (c.f. \eqref{eq:WFRGaussexactCt} with $t=\gamma$ and \eqref{eq:QgammaWthenFR}, \eqref{eq:covmultsplitFRthenWexp}), the $n$-step iterations lead to expressions that more clearly highlight similarities between the exact and sequential splitting.
-More specifically, notice that the difference quantities $E_n$ and $E_n^\beta, E_n^\alpha$ are identical up to the $\Omega$ and $\Omega^\beta, \Omega^\alpha$ factors.
+More specifically, notice that the difference quantities $E_n$ and $E_n^\beta, E_n^\alpha$ are identical up to factors depending on $\Omega$ and $\Omega^\beta, \Omega^\alpha$.

 This brings us to our main result of this section, the proof of which can be found in Appendix \ref{sec:proofKLsplitvsexact}.
 It quantifies acceleration or deceleration over the exact WFR dynamics due to splitting in terms of KL decay.